mindsdb/mindsdb/README.md

 (Note: Please manually set it to 720p or greater to have the text appear clearly)

-## MindsDB Graphical user interface
+## MindsDB Graphical User Interface

-You can also work with mindsdb via its graphical useer interface [download here](http://mindsdb.com/product)
+You can also work with mindsdb via its graphical useer interface ([download here](http://mindsdb.com/product)) Please click on the image below to load the tutorial:
 [![here](https://img.youtube.com/vi/fOwdv4j26CA/0.jpg)](https://youtu.be/fOwdv4j26CA)